extra-a/sauer-sdl2/README.md

-SDOS sauerbraten client port to VS. Also dlls are used instead of static linkage.

-Note: Multipoll is dropped and has no effect.
-It is replaced with sauers default code to getter better performance and compatibility.
+# Sauerbraten SDL2 Client

+Based on SDOS sauerbraten client for windows/linux with build system changes and some performance/compatibility improvements.

+## Key Features

+* All SDOS features, except multipoll (multipoll setting has no effect).
+* SDL2 uses raw mouse input whenever is possible, so mouse movement has no any lags/acceleration.
+* Native build system/libraries are used (no static linkage).
+* VS instead of mingw for window to get better performance.
+* Sauerbraten default sleep/timer to get even more performance and compatibility with old systems.
+* Improved alt+tabbing.